bencodezen/bencodezen/src/blog/the-hyper-key.md

 ## Quick Review: Macros

-Macros are basically keyboard shortcuts that you program yourself.
-For example, when you hit `Cmd/Ctrl + C`, that is a keyboard shortcut to execute the copy function.
-The cool thing is that you can have macros do multiple things based on your choosing, but more on that in another post!
+Macros are basically keyboard shortcuts for some function on your computer.
+For example, when you hit `Cmd/Ctrl + C` after highlighting text, that is a keyboard shortcut to execute the copy function.
+What a lot of people don't know is that you can create custom shortcuts for your own workflow and do some pretty nifty things.
+More on that in another post though!

 ## A Common Issue with Macros